DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/25 Sorting/10 User Interaction.md

 With the **DataGrid** UI component, a user can sort by single and multiple columns.
-Use the **sorting**.[mode](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/sorting/mode.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/sorting/#mode') option to specify the current sorting mode.
+Use the **sorting**.[mode](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/sorting/mode.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/sorting/#mode') property to specify the current sorting mode.

 ---
 ##### jQuery